DataDog/datadog-cloudformation-resources/datadog-iam-user-handler/README.md

 ```

 ## Property Reference:

-Please reference the [JSON Schema for this resource](https://github.com/DataDog/datadog-cloudformation-resources/blob/master/datadog-iam-user-handler/datadog-iam-user.json) for a list of available properties and their descriptions/examples.
+For a list of available properties and their descriptions and examples, see the [JSON Schema for this resource](https://github.com/DataDog/datadog-cloudformation-resources/blob/master/datadog-iam-user-handler/datadog-iam-user.json).